Privilege Type

 Savebutton.

-- Among selected categories, you can restrict by setting commands to restrict execution in Restrict Commands.
+- Among selected categories, you can restrict execution by setting commands to restrict in Restrict Commands.